Travelling with children and individuals with autism

 Together with the Kinney Center at Saint Joseph's University, we have developed a series of visual guides (which you can download below) that can be used by families to prepare and familiarise individuals with autism for their upcoming trip.

-These visual guides follow each stage of a typical guest journey on Aer Lingus with slight variations - for example, in-flight entertainment screens are only available on our long-haul flights.
+These visual guides follow each stage of a typical guest journey on Aer Lingus with slight variations - for example, in-flight entertainment screens are only available on our long-haul flights to and from North America.

 It is time to go on my trip!
 There are many ways to get to the airport.
 My family might take a taxi, train or car.